lingui/js-lingui/docs/tutorials/react.rst

 React props can't start with ``=`` and can't be numbers either, so we need to write ``_N`` instead of ``=0``.

-It works with any number, so we could go wild and customize it in this way:
+It works with any number, so we can go wild and customize it this way:

 .. code-block:: jsx